aluxh/pen-my-notes/docs/notes/aws-sdk.md

 print(roleArn)
 ```

-### Create Redshift Cluster
+## Create Redshift Cluster

 Creating the redshift cluster using the standard template.
+You can check the script to automate this via [carpark-sg-data-pipeline](https://github.com/aluxh/carpark-sg-data-pipeline/blob/master/notebooks/create_redshift.py)

 ```python
 try: